-The two species of manta rays are the world’s biggest rays: The giant oceanic manta, at its heftiest, may reach 7 meters (23 feet) from wingtip to wingtip and weigh about 2 tonnes (4,440 pounds), and the reef manta isn’t much smaller.
-The immense size of these docile plankton eaters -- found globally in tropical, subtropical and, in the case of the giant oceanic, temperate waters -- wards off most predators, but large sharks and orcas can and do hunt them.
+The two manta ray species are the world’s biggest rays: The giant oceanic manta ray, at its heftiest, may reach seven meters (23 feet) from wingtip to wingtip and weigh about two tons (4,440 pounds), and the reef manta ray isn’t much smaller.
+The immense size of these docile plankton eaters - found globally in tropical, subtropical and, in the case of the giant oceanic manta ray, temperate waters - wards off most predators, but large sharks and orcas can and do hunt them.

 Shark Attacks on Mantas